 Signs and Symptoms of Flatfeet

-Children whose arches do not develop aren’t always affected by flatfeet in New York City or Whitestone areas.
+Children whose arches do not develop aren’t always affected by flatfeet in the New York City, and Whitestone, New York areas.
 However, some cases of flatfeet can cause problems in other areas of the body—flatfeet has been shown to throw joints out of alignment.

 While many adults do not exhibit any outward signs or symptoms that indicate flatfeet, some people may feel some arch pain.
 More often than not, flatfeet causes noticeable fatigue in the arches, heels, knees, or lower back.
 Other common symptoms of flatfeet include: